 Attending the session

-The session lasts no more than two hours and is held in person.
-This could be one-on-one or a group session.
-This session is not available by phone.
+The session lasts no more than two hours and may by conducted in person or by telephone.
+If in person, this session could be one-on-one or a group session.

 You may bring a support person, though children are not allowed to attend.
 Childminding is not provided.